 Who can be part of Tech Corps?

-Tech Corps will support state, local, tribal and territorial governments.
-The Tech Corps liaisons will operate in states or jurisdictions within the United States that have received a major disaster or emergency declaration from the President.
+Tech Corps supports state, local, tribal and territorial governments.
+Members operate in states or jurisdictions within the United States that have received a major disaster or emergency declaration from the President.

 How do I get involved?